open-telemetry/semantic-conventions/docs/database/cosmosdb.md

 - `query_user_defined_functions`
 - `read_all_user_defined_functions`
 - `read_user_defined_function`

+If none of them applies, it's RECOMMENDED to use client method name in snake_case and language-agnostic.
+Instrumentations SHOULD document additional values in this document when introducing new operations.

 **[4]:** If readily available.
 The operation name MAY be parsed from the query text, in which case it SHOULD be the first operation name found in the query.